twinnydotdev/twinny-docs/src/content/docs/general/symmetry.md

 ---
 title: Symmetry - Inference Network
-description: Explore Symmetry, a decentralized computing network integrated with twinny VSCode extension and beyond.
+description: Explore Symmetry, a distributed computing network integrated with twinny VSCode extension and beyond.
 ---

-Symmetry is an experimental decentralized computing network that allows users to share and access computational resources.
+Symmetry is a distributed network that allows users to share and access computational resources.
 Initially integrated with the twinny VSCode extension, Symmetry has potential to become a powerful tool for developers, researchers, and data scientists.

 Note: Symmetry is still in alpha and there may be some issues.
 Please report any issues you find at [https://github.com/twinnydotdev/symmetry](https://github.com/twinnydotdev/symmetry).

 ![symmetry architecture diagram](../../../assets/symmetry-architecture.png)

-The symmetry client is licensed under the MIT license.
+The symmetry client is licensed under the Apache 2.0 license.

 [https://github.com/twinnydotdev/symmetry](https://github.com/twinnydotdev/symmetry)